 15 Years Experience by Professionals Who Understand Your Journey.

 Ativan tapering doesn’t have to be a nightmare that goes on forever.
-There are some important things to factor into a timeline for withdrawal.
+There are some important things to consider for comfortable cessation.
 No two individuals are exactly alike.
 No two benzodiazepines are alike either.
-While they may share certain adverse effects, Klonopin tapering, Ativan tapering, and Xanax tapering will differ because of their half-lives and other parameters specific to each drug.
+While they may share certain adverse effects, Klonopin tapering, Ativan tapering, and Xanax tapering will differ because of the half-life and other characteristics specific to each drug.

 However, we can say that generally, 2 months is about average for Ativan tapering done inpatient at Alternative to Meds.
-The body needs to transition slowly and gradually, and some may require more time where, for example, the drug was taken for many years or other factors enter in such as multiple medications or health conditions.
+The body needs to transition slowly and gradually, and some may require more time where, for example, a person took the drug for many years.
+Other factors enter in such as multiple medications or health conditions.
 In an outpatient setting, a realistic estimate might be anywhere from 8 – 20 weeks, based on a reduction of approximately 10-25% every 2 weeks or longer, to allow symptoms to settle out at each reduction.

 Find a Prescriber Who Is Confident in Helping You

-This is the first step, especially where inpatient care is not available.
-Outpatient help might be found in searching for a nutritional psychiatrist, an integrative or holistic MD who is familiar with benzo tapering and is confident about their ability to help you.
+This is the first step, especially when a person cannot enroll in an inpatient setting.
+One can look for help in outpatient settings by searching for a nutritional psychiatrist, or an integrative or holistic MD who is familiar with benzo tapering and demonstrates they are confident about helping you.

 Safely Weaning Off of Ativan